Seth Hellberg

-Bengt Seth Kanteh Hellberg (born 19 August 1995), known as Seth Hellberg, is a professional footballer who plays as a midfielder for IK Brage.
+Bengt Seth Kanteh Hellberg (born 19 August 1995), known as Seth Hellberg, is a professional footballer who plays as a midfielder for Nordic United.
 Born in Sweden, he represents the Liberia national team.

 Personal life

 Hellberg was born in Sweden to a Swedish father and a Liberian mother.

 International career

 In late August 2019, Hellberg was called up by the Liberia national team.
-Making the debut on 4 September, he became first Swedish-born player to represent Liberia.
+Making the debut on 4 September, he became the first Swedish-born player to represent Liberia.